Festival Animanie

 Contest

-Starting this year, we have also decided to award the extraordinary Honza Příhoda Award as a tribute to the former long-time festival director.
+We will also give the extraordinary Honza Příhoda Award as a tribute to the former long-time festival director.

 Jury